OpitiCalvin/opiti_inc_solutions/README.md

 This is a private company offering services in the GIS, remote sensing and Spatial analytics domain.

-Please visit the sites <a href="https://wwwopiticonsulting.com" target="_blank" >Opiti Inc</a> for more details and do not hesitate to make contact for a chat.
+Please visit the site, [**Opiti Inc**](https://wwwopiticonsulting.com), for more details and do not hesitate to make contact for a chat.

 ---